muon-protocol/muon-node-js/README.md

 You can execute the following command to run a local testnet on port 8080.

+//todo what happens to network parameters like n and t when using this command

     docker-compose build --build-arg INFURA_PROJECT_ID=< your infura project id >
     docker-compose up